chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/PolarSSL/SSL_Client/readme.txt

   - This example runs on STM32F439xx Devices.

   - This example has been tested with the following environments:
-     - STM32439I-EVAL board
+     - STM32439I-EVAL board RevB
-     - ssl_server.exe: PC utility (Utilities\PC_Software\Server) is used as a SSL server application
+     - ssl_server.exe: PC utility is used as SSL server application This utility is provided within STM32CubeF4 package under \Utilities\PC_Software\ssl_server
-     - DHCP server:  PC utility TFTPD32 (http://tftpd32.jounin.net/)
-                     is used as a DHCP server
+     - DHCP server: PC utility TFTPD32 (http://tftpd32.jounin.net/) is used as a DHCP server
      - HyperTerminal: used to display debug messages

   - STM32439I-EVAL Set-up